paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 115

-**Texto original:**
-A medical records company is hosting an application on Amazon EC2 instances.
-The application processes customer data files that are stored on Amazon S3.
-The EC2 instances are hosted in public subnets.
-The EC2 instances access Amazon S3 over the internet, but they do not require any other network access.
-A new requirement mandates that the network traffic for file transfers take a private route and not be sent over the internet.
-Which change to the network architecture should a solutions architect recommend to meet this requirement?

-**Tradução:**
 Uma empresa de registros médicos está hospedando uma aplicação em instâncias Amazon EC2.
 A aplicação processa arquivos de dados de clientes que estão armazenados no Amazon S3.
 As instâncias EC2 estão hospedadas em sub-redes públicas.
 As instâncias EC2 acessam o Amazon S3 pela internet, mas não requerem nenhum outro acesso à rede.
 Um novo requisito exige que o tráfego de rede para transferências de arquivos tome uma rota privada e não seja enviado pela internet.
 Qual alteração na arquitetura de rede um arquiteto de soluções deve recomendar para atender a esse requisito?